FRITZ!Box 7430 Service - Knowledge Base

 Now the music that you play with FRITZ!App Media is played through the wireless speaker.

 Controlling music playback with an Apple iOS device

-- On the iOS device, configure an app that can play files from media servers that comply with the UPnP AV standard.
-You can find suitable apps, for example GoodPlayer or PlugPlayer, in the App Store.
+- On the iOS device, set up an app that can play files from media servers that comply with the UPnP AV standard.
+You can find suitable apps, for example VLC for Mobile or GoodPlayer, in the App Store.